drunkrhin0/drunkrhin0.github.io/_posts/2020-12-31-cybersecurity-tech-content-i-discovered-in-2020.md

 ---
-title: Cybersecurity & Tech Content I Discovered in 2020
+title: Cybersecurity and Tech Content I Discovered in 2020
 date: 2020-12-31 +0800
-categories: [twitter-thread. resource-sharing]
+categories: [twitter-thread, resource-sharing]
-tags: [twitter thread,content, resource-sharing]
+tags: [twitter-thread, content, resource-sharing]
+toc: true
 ---

-# Cybersecurity & Tech Content I Discovered in 2020
+📝 **This blog post was originally published on:** [Medium](https://medium.com/heck-the-packet/cybersecurity-tech-content-i-discovered-in-2020-96084a9048eb)

+---

 I wrote [this tweet](https://twitter.com/drunkrhin0/status/1344130685817085959) about my favourite cybersecurity and tech content I discovered in 2020.
 I’ve added a bit more content since I’m not limited by the Twitter character limit.
 These are in no particular order.